wrecord94/Data-Science-with-Pandas/README.md

    > Use NumPys broadcasting to make ndarray shapes compatible
    > Manipulate images in the form of ndarrays

-7. Seaborn and Linear Regression

-8. Google Trends Data on Movie budgets and Revenue data - Linear Regression and Data Visualisation with Seaborn
+7. Seaborn and Linear Regression on Movie budgets and Revenue data
-   > Use nested loops to remove unwanted characters from multiple columns
+   > Remove unwanted characters from multiple columns
    > Filter Pandas DataFrames based on multiple conditions using both .loc[] and .query()
    > Create bubble charts using the Seaborn Library
    > Style Seaborn charts using the pre-built styles and by modifying Matplotlib parameters